As humans, we do face challenges and problems at every step of our life and, we also find ways to tackle the troubles.

 The few reasons causing the message to appear are:

-We may, in some hurry, type a wrong URL producing a 404 error message.
+- Incorrect URL: We may, in some hurry, type a wrong URL producing a 404 error message.
 Thus, the URL plays a vital role when you are searching for websites or webpages.

-The owner could have deleted or moved the pages to other links resulting in a 404 error message for your web search.
+- The Page was Moved or Removed: The owner could have deleted or moved the pages to other links resulting in a 404 error message for your web search.
 In this case, a redirect link can help the owner to get visitors to a new link.

-Shutting down the server is a rare case scenario, but it may create problems for your webpages.
+- Shutting Down of the Server: Shutting down the server is a rare case scenario, but it may create problems for your webpages.

-If you are yet to generate the DNS (Domain Name System) you are using, it will produce a 404 error message on the screen.
+- DNS Setting: If you are yet to generate the DNS (Domain Name System) you are using, it will produce a 404 error message on the screen.

-Using a plugin or theme which is no longer available in WordPress may produce the 404 error message.
+- WordPress Compatibility Issue: Using a plugin or theme which is no longer available in WordPress may produce the 404 error message.

 The 404 error is not limited to websites developed using WordPress only.
 The error can occur despite what platform you choose to create a website.
 Below are the solutions for error 404 pages occurring on websites created with and without WordPress.